Robert Greenman Award

 Greenman’s importance in journalism education cannot be overstated.
 He wrote “The Adviser’s Companion,” the seminal guide for high school journalism teachers and played a key role in the Columbia Scholastic Press Association.
 He served as a bridge between journalism professionals and journalism teachers and inspired thousands of student journalist through his engaging, insightful and witty workshops.
 Greenman launched the Award for High School Journalism Teaching and Advising at the Deadline Club more than 10 years ago.

-The Deadline Club is pleased to announce that Thomas Wentworth, a journalism teacher and student newspaper adviser at Brooklyn Technical High School, is the 2023 recipient of The Robert Greenman Award for Excellence in High School Journalism Teaching and Advising.
+The Deadline Club is pleased to announce that Deborah Porterfield, a journalism teacher and adviser at Bronx River High School, is the 2026 recipient of the Robert Greenman Award for Excellence in High School Journalism Teaching and Advising.

-The award, along with a video honor, was announced at the Deadline Club’s annual journalism awards dinner at the Harvard Club of New York City on Thursday, May 18.
-Learn more about Wentworth here.
+The award, along with a video honor, was announced at the Deadline Club’s annual journalism awards dinner at the Harvard Club of New York City on Thursday, May 14 alongside winners of The Deadline Club Awards.

 Past Recipients